jfloouf/Sankey-diagram-for-job-search/README.md

 # Sankey-diagram-for-job-search 📈👔🍎
 > A basic python program to use to visualize a job search progress.

+## Why this?
 Started working on this to get motivation for job search really.
 Very inagile at the moment but may get there.

-## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?

 ## Example diagram
 ![Example screenshot](./img/screenshot.png)